hashbbg/bbgcomp2/README.markdown

 #### Platform

 Given that this is a competition for the browser-based games channel, the games will have to be .. browser-based.

+Having said that, though, since 12 hours is a tight deadline, feel free to specify that it only works on one particular platform (say, Chrome or Firefox).
+Keep in mind that you benefit from more people being able to play your game, so if you specify some crazy tech, you may get fewer players and, therefore, less crit.